mousey/fifa-soccer-12-ultimate-team-data/README.md

 * Special edition cards are not tracked here
 * You should not use/abuse the web services/API/URLs listed above - doing so will probably get you blacklisted on the FIFA servers and you'll find it hard to play online.
-* Mapping for ClubId -> Club, LeagueId -> League, NationId -> Nation are beyond the scope of this project.

 # Statto!
 Statto!
 Statto!